 Here are some of the most asked questions about Absinthe in Vegas.

 Many guests like to dress up to see Absinthe, especially at the later shows, but it’s not required.
 So resort casual wear like jeans and a t-shirt are acceptable.

 Absinthe is an adult production – ages 18 and up only.

 When I saw the show for the second time, all performers’ private parts were covered.
 The acrobats dress sexy, though, and reveal their bodies in many acts.
 For instance, one of the ladies wore pasties, and others were in leotards and two pieces.

 The guys also took their shirts off, and a few even sported underwear-like garments.
 So if that’s too much skin for your liking, then it’s best to skip this show.

 No outside food or beverages are allowed at the show.
 But you can buy drinks at the Absinthe truck outside before heading into the tent.
 It’s not cheap, though.
 To give one example, it was around $10 or $12 for a bottle of water.

 There are also servers inside the venue to take your alcohol and beverage orders anytime during the show.

-Absinthe Las Vegas is hilarious, and I recommend seeing it for the acrobatics alone.
-The stunts are terrifying, making the entire show feel fun and fast-paced.
+Absinthe in Vegas is hilarious, and I recommend seeing it for the acrobatics alone.
+The stunts are terrifying, making the entire production feel fun and fast-paced.

 However, there’s A LOT of dirty talk.
 In some of the reviews, a few guests even walked out because of the humor.
 But if you can deal with that, not take it too seriously, and aren’t easily offended, it’s a fantastic show.